- A Managed master or Operation Center fails during provisioning and show an error similar to the following (it might be related to Manual Scaling).

 - GCE PD Topology Awareness Support

-Kubernetes 1.12 has released a new feature called Volume Binding Mode to control that behavior.
+Kubernetes 1.12 introduces a feature called Volume Binding Mode to control that behavior.

 It requires that the VolumeScheduling feature gate is enabled - which it is by default since 1.10.
 You need to add the field